zjalicf/app/README.md

 </p>

 <p align="center">
     <em> acreom is the 2nd brain for software engineers.
-If you're looking for a well designed local-first open-source markdown knowledge base on steroids, you found it. acreom can be used as your daily notebook for your stand up notes or your daily agenda, personal issue tracker, project organizer or as a knowledge base.
+If you're looking for a well-designed local-first open-source markdown knowledge base on steroids, you found it. acreom can be used as your daily notebook for your stand-up notes or your daily agenda, personal issue tracker, project organizer or as a knowledge base.
 It's designed for speed, simplicity and privacy. </em>
 </p>